Our Climate Capability

-A $50 million Federal Government grant will support a new partnership to achieve a more productive, resilient and sustainable Murray-Darling Basin and beyond through the newly announced One Basin Cooperative Research Centre (CRC).
+A $A50 million Federal Government grant supports a new partnership to achieve a more productive, resilient and sustainable Murray-Darling Basin and beyond through the One Basin Cooperative Research Centre (CRC).

-A collaborative partnership, the One Basin CRC, led by the University of Melbourne and including the Australian National University, Charles Sturt University, the Goyder Institute, Hort Innovation, the Murray-Darling Basin Authority, Sensand Technologies and the University of Sydney, will develop and commercialise opportunities for Australia’s irrigated agriculture and rural water industries.
+A collaborative partnership, the One Basin CRC is led by the University of Melbourne and includes the Australian National University, Charles Sturt University, the Goyder Institute, Hort Innovation, the Murray-Darling Basin Authority, Sensand Technologies and the University of Sydney.
+The partnership is working to develop and commercialise opportunities for Australia’s irrigated agriculture and rural water industries.

 The initiative aims to secure the future of Australia’s irrigation regions through the successful development, commercialisation and adoption of new business models and technologies that will respond to challenging climate events and foster effective environmental stewardship.

-University of Melbourne Professor Mike Stewardson is leading the One Basin CRC as interim CEO, while CEO of the Mallee Regional Innovation Centre, Rebecca Wells, is leading the CRC’s Mallee Regional Hub based in Mildura.
+University of Melbourne Professor Mike Stewardson is leading the One Basin CRC as interim CEO.
+Rebecca Wells, chief executive of the University's Mallee Regional Innovation Centre is leading the CRC’s Mallee Regional Hub based in Mildura.

-Professor Stewardson said the One Basin CRC is shaped by industry and will pave the way to transform irrigation regions across Australia and internationally.
+Professor Stewardson says the One Basin CRC is shaped by industry and paves the way to transform irrigation regions across Australia and internationally.

 “Australia’s irrigation regions are the powerhouse of Australia’s agricultural sector producing 50 per cent of Australia’s agricultural profits, with the Murray-Darling Basin being the focus of two thirds of that irrigated agriculture.”